levelten/google-analytics-plus-wp/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving Open Google Analytics Dashboard for WP, sometimes the video tutorial may be a little outdated.
+We are constantly improving Open Google Analytics+ for WP, sometimes the video tutorial may be a little outdated.

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/deconf/Google-Analytics-Dashboard-for-WP).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/levelten/google-analytics-plus-wp).

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Open Google Analytics Dashboard for WP documentation](https://deconf.com/open-google-analytics-dashboard-wordpress/).
+For documentation, tutorials, FAQ and videos check out: [Google Analytics+ for WP documentation](https://deconf.com/open-google-analytics-dashboard-wordpress/).

 == Screenshots ==

-1. Open Google Analytics Dashboard for WP Blue Color
+1. Open Google Analytics+ for WP Blue Color
-2. Open Google Analytics Dashboard for WP Real-Time
+2. Open Google Analytics+ for WP Real-Time
-3. Open Google Analytics Dashboard for WP reports per Posts/Pages
+3. Open Google Analytics+ for WP reports per Posts/Pages
-4. Open Google Analytics Dashboard for WP Geo Map
+4. Open Google Analytics+ for WP Geo Map
-5. Open Google Analytics Dashboard for WP Top Pages, Top Referrers and Top Searches
+5. Open Google Analytics+ for WP Top Pages, Top Referrers and Top Searches
-6. Open Google Analytics Dashboard for WP Traffic Overview
+6. Open Google Analytics+ for WP Traffic Overview
-7. Open Google Analytics Dashboard for WP statistics per page on Frontend
+7. Open Google Analytics+ for WP statistics per page on Frontend
-8. Open Google Analytics Dashboard for WP cities on region map
+8. Open Google Analytics+ for WP cities on region map
-9. Open Google Analytics Dashboard for WP Widget
+9. Open Google Analytics+ for WP Widget

 == Localization ==

-You can translate Open Google Analytics Dashboard for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-plus-wp).
+You can translate Google Analytics+ for WP on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-plus-wp).

 == License ==

-Open Google Analytics Dashboard for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.
+Google Analytics+ for WP it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Upgrade Notice ==